knaranjo18/graphics_SpellFire/README.md

 	- ~~Allow player to shoot projectile along long vector with click~~
 	- ~~Add collision between enemy and projectile~~
 	- Add sounds
+	- Add particle effects to projectiles
+	- Add a staff or hand for the player
+	- Add movement bob up and down
+	- Improve collisions so players and enemies not allowed to walk through each other
+	- Implement progressive difficulty
+	- Improve player stats when leveling up
 	- ~~Add points for player~~
 	- ~~Add mana restricton for player~~
 	- Add spell selection